kubos/kubos/docs/dev-docs/kubos-development.rst

 purposes or to support a new peripheral, you'll first need to clone the kubos repo and then pass the folder through to your VM:

-:doc:`Install the latest version of the Kubos SDK <sdk-installing>`
+:doc:`Install the latest version of the Kubos SDK <../installation-docs/sdk-installing>`

 Clone the Kubos repo to your host machine.